libass/libass/compare/README.md

   Time 0:02:33.000 - 0.728 OK
 Only 3 of 4 images have passed test
 ```
-For each target image file the program reports a maximal ratio of the per pixel comparison error to the baseline error scale.
+For each target image file the program reports a maximal ratio of the per pixel comparison difference to the baseline error scale.
-The baseline error scale tries to take account of neighboring pixels to estimate visibility of an error in that specific pixel location.
+The baseline error scale tries to take account of neighboring pixels to estimate visibility of a difference in that specific pixel location.
+Zero difference is marked as `SAME` (level 0), nonzero value in the range of [0–2.0] is marked as `GOOD` (level 1),
-Currently the range of [0&ndash;2.0] is marked as `OK`, the range of [2.0&ndash;4.0] as `BAD` and more than 4.0 as `FAIL`.
+in the range of [2.0–4.0] as `BAD` (level 2) and more than 4.0 as `FAIL` (level 3).
-At the end there is a summary of how many images don't fail tests.
-If all images pass that test the program returns 0 otherwise 1.
+Any problem during processing of a specific image is treated as a level 4 difference.
+If all images have level of difference less or equal to pass level (`-p` switch, default 2) then the test is considered as passed
+and program returns 0.
+Otherwise program returns maximal level of difference throughout all images (4 in case of error).

 Note that almost any type of a rendering error can be greatly exaggerated by the specially tailored test cases.
 Therefore test cases should be chosen to represent generic real world scenarios only.